-The following table summarizes the performance targets and associated level of vesting that applies to awards made under the LTIP prior to November 14, 2016 based on the achievement level of the Distribution Coverage Ratio:
+The following table summarizes the performance targets and associated level of vesting that applies to awards made under the LTIP prior to November 14, 2016 based on the achievement level of the Distribution Coverage Ratio.
+For the purposes of this Compensation Discussion and Analysis, only the fiscal 2016 award remains subject to the metrics disclosed in this table.

 Distribution Coverage Ratio % of Award Earned

 1.50 or higher (Maximum) 150%

 1.20 (Target) 100%

 1.00 (Entry) 50%

-Less than 1.00 0%
+Less than 1 00 0%